sbrady/sbrady.github.io/_posts/2014-07-11-groovy-vs-ruby-java.markdown

 development Rails apps.
 I really enjoy the dynamic nature of Ruby.
 However I have come to miss the expressiveness of static typing.
 Recently I did a little work on a Grails app and found that Groovy seemed to be doing everything I had ever wanted.
 So I put together his language feature fight card below.
-As you can Groovy comes up on top for my favourite language features.
+As you can see Groovy comes up on top for my favourite language features.

 <table>